duckduckgo/duckduckgo-documentation/duckduckhack/fathead/fathead_overview.md

 Every line in the output file must contain thirteen fields, separated by tabs.
 Some of the fields may be empty.
 The fields are as follows:

   1. Full article title.
-Must be unique across the data set of this instant answer. *This field is required.* Examples: `Perl`
+Must be unique across the data set of this Instant Answer. *This field is required.* Examples: `Perl`

   2. Type of article. `A` for actual articles, `D` for disambiguation pages, or `R` for redirects. *This field is required.*